How to get from Milan to Barolo

-Traveling from the city of Milan to the wine region of Barolo is an important part of the planning process of food and wine holidays to Piedmont.
+How to get from Milan to Barolo wine region is an important element of the planning process of most food and wine holidays to Piedmont.

-There are two main ways to get from Milan to Barolo: by car or by train.
-There is also a bus company, Flixbus, that included Asti and Alba (towns close to Barolo) in long-haul bus lines.
+How to get from Milan to Barolo?
+There are three main ways: by car, train or helicopter.
+The fourth mean of transportation, is a public bus, Flixbus, that included Asti and Alba (towns close to Barolo) in long-haul bus lines.
 This service, though, is not the the best fit for high-end travelers.

-Travel by car is the fastest and most efficient way to get from Milan to Barolo.
+Traveling by car is the fastest and most efficient way to get from Milan to Barolo.
 The driving distance is about 162 km (100 mi) and it takes approximately 1 hour and 45 minutes.
-Considering the rush hour traffic getting in and out the city, a day trip can be arranged but it is certainly a long day with a total of at least four hours on the highway.
+Considering the rush hour traffic getting in and out the city, a day trip is doable but it certainly is a long way to go, with a total of at least four hours on the highway.

 For this reason, Meet Piemonte recommends to spend more than one day in the wine region of Piedmont.
 There is enough to do and to see to fill in a longer getaway.
 Travelers need time in order to fully take in the atmosphere and the lifestyle of this quaint corner of Italy.

-A private driver with pick up in central Milan is definitely the best way to travel to the wine region of Piedmont.
+A private driver can pick you up in central Milan and provide a hassle-free travel experience to the wine region of Piedmont.
 Many guests do not feel confident to drive in Italy and certainly they do not want to deal with it while on a wine tour.

-A private driver from Milan makes the day completely hassle-free.
-Guests are able to enjoy as much wine as they like without having to worry about driving.
+A private driver from Milan makes the day completely enjoyable.
+Guests are able to partake on as much wine as they like without having to worry about driving.

 When it comes to couples traveling by themselves, the cost of a private driver, whether is a one-way transfer or a day trip, can significantly increase the budget of the vacation.
 Small groups benefit of splitting such fixed cost among all participants.
 Luxury vans with six or seven seats are available as well as minibuses for groups with more than 7 guests.